Start9Labs/docs/src/packaging-guide/environment-setup.md

 # Environment Setup

-## StartOS server
+## StartOS machine

-You will need a StartOS server to test your package.
+You will need a computer running StartOS to test your package.
 Follow the [flashing guide](../flashing-guides/) to install StartOS on a physical device or VM.

 ## Docker

-<a href="https://docs.docker.com/get-docker/" target="_blank">Docker</a> is needed to convert the docker image to a StartOS image.
+<a href="https://docs.docker.com/get-docker/" target="_blank">Docker</a> is needed to convert docker images to StartOS images.

 ## Make

-<a href="https://www.gnu.org/software/make/" target="_blank">Make</a> is used streamline builds and produce an s9pk.
+<a href="https://www.gnu.org/software/make/" target="_blank">Make</a> is needed to streamline builds and produce s9pk binaries.

 ## NodeJS

 <a href="https://nodejs.org/en/" target="_blank">NodeJS</a> is needed to compile the Typescript in your StartOS package.

 ## SquashFS

+SquashFS is needed to pack the compiled Javascript into a SquashFS file

 ##### linux